salvillalon45/MemoryCard-theOdinProject/README.md

 # Lessons Learned

+0. I pushed myself to learn Gatsby!
+I heard of this framework and this has been my first exposure to it!
+It is great.
+I really like how it simplifies the Metadata of the website that allows it be configured easily.
+I know there are so many benefits to it.
+I will learn more about it.

 1. Used Dribbel to get inspiration for the fonts and design of the web app.
 [Inspiration from Craftverse Website Design](https://dribbble.com/shots/15316438-Craftverse-Website-Design).
 This lead me to creating a style guide.

     - ## 📗 Fonts used